Hello lovely readers. I have a confession to make. A big one. This Luscious Lemon Bundt Cake is definitely not perfect! However it is delicious.

 225g/8oz Icing Sugar

-Whisk (or beat) until you have a smooth batter.
+- Whisk the ingredients together until you have a smooth batter.
 This is known as the ‘All-in-one method’.

-I used a teaspoon to place the lemon curd in the centre of the cake batter.
+- Use a teaspoon to add the lemon curd into the centre of the cake batter.

 Place the juice of the other half of the lemon into a small bowl.
 Add 200g of the icing sugar and stir thoroughly.
 The icing should be very thick and need encouragement to drip.
 If the icing is not thick enough add the rest of the icing sugar.